zhiyuan-95/Amex-default-prediction-/README.md

 #### the highes sore in kaggle leaderboard is 0.80977, I got 0.76348.
 #### I am ranked 4170, in total of 6,003 competitors
 ##  Possible improvement
 Base on the category of data (D_* = Delinquency variables, S_* = Spend variables,P_* = Payment variables,B_* = Balance variables,R_* = Risk variables) train a smaller model for each categoral, and stack each model together to make the final model to make the final prediction.
-However, I realized that this approach would likely demand significant time and computational resources.
+However, I realized that this approach would likely demand significant time and computational resources which I can not afford.
 As a result, I opted for a more straightforward model.